colinsurprenant/raad/README.md

 tbd.

 ### Adding custom command line options
 It is possible to add **custom** command line options to your service, in addition to Raad own command line options.
-To handle custom command line option simply define a `options_parser` method in your service class.
+To handle custom command line options simply define a `options_parser` method in your service class.
 This method will receive a [OptionParser](http://apidock.com/ruby/OptionParser) object in parameter with which you can handle your options and must return this OptionParser object back.

 Example: